 The iMac was the first iDevice.
 It was an all-in-one unit with a built-in CRT monitor.
 Working around the bulky CRT, Apple designed an “alien egg” shaped device that was encased in translucent white and “Bondi Blue” (aka turquoise) plastic.
-It was utterly different from anything else on the market, and it put Apple back in the black.
-In fact, it was so successful, that a little while later, Apple introduced a second generation in five different fruity colors.
+It was utterly different from anything else on the market, and this colorful machine put Apple back in the black.
+In fact, it was so successful that a little while later, Apple introduced a second generation in five different fruity colors.
 The green machine was tempting, since I was going to Michigan State, but in the end, my love of the color blue won out.

 More Than Just a Pretty Face

-The iMac a trend of Apple getting rid of ports that continues to this day.
+The iMac started a trend of Apple getting rid of ports that continues to this day.
 But the biggest loss wasn’t the ports; it was the lack of a floppy drive.
 Floppies were slow devices that didn’t hold much data, but in a world of dial-up internet, they were still pretty vital to sharing files.
 USB floppy drives, often in iMac-like colors, soon became some of the bestselling peripherals.
 But I didn’t buy one thanks to another new feature.
-My iMac had ethernet built in.
+My iMac had Ethernet built in.
 While all my classmates were out buying network cards, I just plugged in my computer and enjoyed the dormitory’s new broadband internet.